suryam789/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-vision/docs/user-guide/pallet-defect-detection/how-to-integrate-pylon-sdk.md

 ## Troubleshooting

 - For initial configuration and advanced configuration of the Basler camera, please use the company-provided visualization tool **pylonviewer**, which is part of the **pylon SDK**.
-- Instructions to install the **pylon SDK** on the host can be found in the [pylon SDK Installation Guide](../../how-to-install-pylon-sdk-on-host.md).
+- Instructions to install the **pylon SDK** on the host can be found in the [Pylon SDK Installation Guide](../../how-to-install-pylon-sdk-on-host.md).
 - If you face any issues related to camera detection over USB, please refer to the [Pylon Troubleshooting Guide](../../how-to-install-pylon-sdk-on-host.md#troubleshooting).